 State Health Inefficiencies

-Despite spending more than any other country on health, the U.S. has a mediocre ranking across most indicators.2 According to a report published in 2012 by the Institute of Medicine, the U.S. wastes roughly one-third of health expenditures ($750 billion annually) on unnecessary medical services, costly paperwork, fraud, and poor quality services.3 The expensive nature of the U.S. health care system has been acknowledged widely.
-However, our understanding of sources of inefficiencies and policies capable of addressing these areas, and ultimately providing Americans with affordable, high-quality health care, remain limited.
+Despite spending more than any other country on health, the U.S. has a mediocre ranking across most health care quality and health outcome indicators.
+According to a report published in 2012 by the Institute of Medicine, the U.S. wastes roughly one-third of health expenditures - $750 billion annually - on unnecessary medical services, costly paperwork, fraud, and poor quality services.

 - We carry out a quasi-counterfactual exercise, where we estimate what the health care cost savings would be if each state were to operate at the efficiency level of Wyoming, our top-ranked state.
-The results of this exercise indicate that, on average, states can reduce the cost of health care by 38% with their existing resources, which is equivalent to $1.2 trillion annually at a national scale or a reduction in health spending from 18.2 percent to 11.3 percent of the U.S. GDP.
+The results of this exercise indicate that, on average, states can reduce the cost of health care by 38% with their existing resources, which is equivalent to $1.2 trillion annually at a national scale.

-- We compare the ten most efficient states to the ten least efficient states across eleven key health policy indicators commonly associated with health system inefficiency and waste both in policy debates and academic literature.
-We find that the overall quality score of health care systems in the most efficient states is 25% higher than that of the bottom states.
-In addition, per capita Medicare standardized risk-adjusted costs are 50% lower for the top states compared to the bottom, per capita community social workers are 51% higher for the top states compared to the bottom states, and the rate of uninsured is 22% lower for the top states compared to the bottom states.
-In other words, we find that more efficient states have fewer uninsured individuals, less wasteful spending, better quality services, and greater reliance on community social workers to bridge the gap between clinicians and patients.
+- We compare the ten most efficient states to the ten least efficient states across eleven key health policy indicators commonly associated with health care inefficiencies and waste both in policy debates and academic literature.
+We find that more efficient states have fewer uninsured individuals, less wasteful spending, better quality services, and greater reliance on community social workers to bridge the gap between clinicians and patients.